-About the only survival skills kids seem to have these days is how fast they can text on their phones, so why not broaden their horizons and send them to PREP School this Summer?
-There are dozens of survival skills for kids and summertime is the perfect time to learn them.
+About the only life skills kids seem to have these days is how fast they can text on their phones, so why not broaden their horizons and send them to PREP School this Summer?
+There are dozens of prepper life skills for kids and summertime is the perfect time to learn them.

-If they learn and cross off 4 skills a week during the 12 weeks they are off from school, they will complete the entire list before school starts back up.
+If they learn and cross off 4 skills a week during the 12 weeks they are off from school, they’ll complete the entire list before school starts back up.
 You can even give incentives for each one they master and hold your own graduation at the end!

-Some of these survival skills you might think your child isn’t ready for (which may be true), but you also might not be giving your child enough credit.
-My 5 year old can do each of these to some extent.
-So depending on how old your child, is you can make these more or less challenging.
+Some of these life skills you might think your child isn’t ready for (which may be true), but you also might not be giving your child enough credit.
+My 5-year-old can do each of these to some extent.
+So depending on how old your child is, you can make these more or less challenging.
 Plus, who knows?
 You might learn a few new skills yourself!

 Around the House

 - Cook and Feed Themselves – Depending on your child’s age, they should be able to cook a basic meal using ingredients from the pantry.
 Find opportunities to have your kids in the kitchen cooking with you!
-Even my one year old loves dumping in the ingredients to make bread.
+They can help stir, dump ingredients in a mixing bowl, and find the correct measuring spoon.

 - Money Management – Too bad most adults don’t know anything about this skill – some still use their parents as a personal ATM.
 If your kids learn this skill while they are young, just imagine the impact on the rest of their lives (and yours)!